justinkoh/CircuitSimulator/README.md

 elements of such a system are described below.

 ### Parse the netlist file
-The netlist is described in a file using a reduced SPICE format, which will be provided.
+The netlist is described in a file using a reduced SPICE format.

 ### Set up the simulation
 A transient simulation takes place by calculating the node voltages at each successive instant in